Skip to content

 LongMemEval (ICLR 2025) is a public benchmark for long-term chat memory.
 The "small" variant (LongMemEval-S) contains 500 questions, each paired with a haystack of ~50 prior chat sessions; the gold answer is contained in one or two of those sessions.
 We use the xiaowu0162/longmemeval-cleaned release, the same one that agentmemory reports against, so numbers are directly comparable.

-The harness measures retrieval only: for each question we build a fresh in-memory index from that question's haystack, run a search with the question text, and check whether any gold session id appears in the top-K results.
+For each question the harness builds a fresh in-memory index from that question's haystack, runs a search with the question text, and checks whether any gold session id appears in the top-K results.
+With --qa it additionally feeds the top retrieved sessions to a reader LLM and grades the answer with the official per-question-type judge (see End-to-end QA below).

 Metrics